Causality Constraints on Gravitational Effective Field Theories: Higher dimensional operators in gravitational EFTs

 The higher-dimensional operators in gravitational EFT have been constructed, for example, in Ref.~\cite{Ruhdorfer:2019qmk}.
 The dim-4 operators can be written as \ba \mathcal{L}_{\rm D4} &=& a_{R^2} R^2 + a_{W^2} W_{\mu\nu\alpha\beta}^2 + a_{{\rm GB}}R^2_{\rm GB}, \ea where $R^2_{\rm GB} = R_{\mu \nu \alpha\beta}^2 - 4 R_{\mu \nu}^2 + R^2$ is the Gauss--Bonnet term, and $W_{\mu\nu\alpha\beta}$ is the Weyl tensor.
 In 4 spacetime dimensions, the Gauss--Bonnet term is topological, which allows us to rewrite the dim--4 curvature operator Lagrangian as \ba \mathcal{L}_{\rm D4} = a_1 R^2 + a_2 R_{\mu\nu}R^{\mu\nu} , \ea with \ba a_1 = a_{R^2}- \frac{2}{3} c_{W^2}, \quad a_2 = 2a_{W^2}. \ea The dim--6 operators can be written as \ba \mathcal{L}_{\rm D6} &=&b_1 \tensor{R}{_\mu_\nu^\alpha^\beta} \tensor{R}{_\alpha_\beta^\gamma^\sigma} \tensor{R}{_\gamma_\sigma^\mu^\nu}+ b_2 R^{\mu\nu}R_{\mu\alpha\beta\gamma}\tensor{R}{_\nu^\alpha^\beta^\gamma} +b_{3} R R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta} + b_{4}\tensor{R}{_\mu^\alpha_\nu^\beta}\tensor{R}{_\alpha^\gamma_\beta^\sigma} \tensor{R}{_\gamma^\mu_\sigma^\nu} \nonumber \\ &+&b_5 R\Box R + b_6 R_{\mu \nu} \Box R^{\mu \nu} +b_7 R^3 + b_8 R R_{\mu \nu}^2 + b_9 R_{\mu \nu}^3 + b_{10} R^{\mu \nu} R^{\alpha \beta}R_{\mu\nu\alpha\beta} , \ea Note that the notation is slightly different from the one used in Ref.~\cite{deRham:2020ejn}.

 Focusing on a Ricci-flat background, the dim-4 operators and most of the dim-6 operators do not contribute to the linearized equation of GWs, except operators with coefficients $b_1$, $b_2$, $b_3$ and $b_4$ \cite{deRham:2020ejn}.
 Moreover, in 4-dimension spacetime, the operators with $b_1$ and $b_4$ are related.
 Namely, one of them can be written as a linear combination of another and the other dim-6 operators \cite{Cano:2019ore}.
 Therefore, it would be sufficient to consider, for example, operators with $b_1$, $b_2$ and $b_3$ when considering linearized GWs propagating on a Ricci-flat background.
-If we further allow for field redefinitions, then all operators aside from the one governed by $b_1$ are field redefinable (in the absence of matter).
+Explicit calculation shows that operators with $b_2$ and $b_3$ do not contribute to black hole QNMs~\cite{deRham:2020ejn} nor scattering time delay up to numerical errors.
+Indeed, if we further allow for field redefinitions, then all operators aside from the one governed by $b_1$ are field redefinable (in the absence of matter).
 We refer to Ref.~\cite{deRham:2019ctd} for a word of caution in performing field redefinitions when it comes to establishing the speed of various species as the notion of speed is not invariant under field redefinitions even though the notion of causality is.
-In what follows we shall however simply focus on the $b_1$ operator so as to better draw an analogue to how dim-8 operators have been treated previously.
+In what follows we shall only focus on the $b_1$ operator so as to better draw an analogue to how dim-8 operators have been treated previously.